 It would be nice to own Hever Castle, too.

-The poetry of Ariella’s 91-year-old mother, Kathryn, appears in the novel.
-Recipient of the Army-Navy ‘E’ award during WWII, Kathryn worked in a war plant testing radio crystals – the only woman in her plant qualified to do so.
-A single parent, Kathryn raised four children while teaching kindergarten and 4th grade.
+The poetry of Ariella’s 91-year-old mother appears in the novel.
+Recipient of the Army-Navy ‘E’ award during WWII, she worked in a war plant testing radio crystals – the only woman in her plant qualified to do so.
+A single parent, she raised four children while teaching kindergarten and 4th grade.
 She was also a local reporter for The Record, a northern New Jersey newspaper.
-Kathryn holds a B.A. (with honors) in English Literature from Fairleigh Dickinson University.
-In her later years, she was a librarian.
-Kathryn takes pride in the fact that the first vote she cast was for FDR and the latest for Bernie Sanders.
+She holds a B.A. (with honors) in English Literature from Fairleigh Dickinson University; in her later years, she was a librarian.
+She takes pride in the fact that the first vote she cast was for FDR and the latest for Bernie Sanders.